anovos/anovos-docs/docs/anovos-modules-overview/data_transformer/index.md

 - 10 positive events and 40 negative events with X==X2;
 - 20 positive events and 20 negative events with X==X3.

 Thus, value X1 is mapped to 15/(15+5) = 0.75, value X2 is mapped to 10/(10+40) = 0.2 and value X3 is mapped to 20/(20+20) = 0.5.
-This mapping will be applied to all values in attribute X. This encoding method can avoiding creating too many dummy variables which may cause dimensionality issue and it also works with categorical attributes without an order or rank.
+This mapping will be applied to all values in attribute X. This encoding method can be helpful in avoiding creating too many dummy variables which may cause dimensionality issue and it also works with categorical attributes without an order or rank.

 - *spark*: Spark Session
 - *idf*